chevil/Audio-Notes-and-Books/README.md

-P.a.N.a.B. is a collaborative audio annotation tool that can be used for different purposes : transcription, translation, comments on music, story telling, ...
+A.N.a.B. is a collaborative audio annotation tool that can be used for different purposes : transcription, translation, comments on music, story telling, ...